 Pittsburgh Festival Opera is chiefly a professional company, though we are proud to make the education of emerging professional singers a large part of what we do.

-The program, which runs from 11 June–22 July 2018, is intended for Resident, Featured, Studio, and Apprentice Artists (singers, pianists and stage directors) with opportunities for solo performance with orchestra for all participants.
+The program, which runs from 10 June–21 July 2019*, is intended for Resident, Featured, Studio, and Apprentice Artists (singers, pianists and stage directors) with opportunities for solo performance with orchestra for all participants.

-Interested in learning more about The Mastersinger Project for Young Dramatic Voices?
+Interested in getting more information about The Mastersingers Project for Young Dramatic Voices?
 Learn more here.

 A Brief Overview

-Our Young Professional Artists program is divided into four categories, each of which has different fee structures and varying starting dates:
+Our Young Professional Artists program is divided into five categories, each of which has different fee structures and varying starting dates:

 Resident Artist Singers